14xfounder/14xfounder/README.md

-👋🏾 Hi, I'm 14xFounder
+👋🏾 Hi, I'm Brandon

 About Me

 🏀 I'm a former overseas pro basketball player turned startup founder.

-🧱 My mission is to build 14 startups in 140 weeks.
+🧱 My mission is to become a 10x developer.

 🤝 I'm looking to support interesting projects as freelance dev.

-📫 How to reach me: brandon@14xfounder.com
+📫 How to reach me: brandon@myxs.studio

 🛠️ Technologies & Tools
 <!-- You can use badges from https://shields.io -->